Wait... Where Are All the Black Friday 2019 Deals?

 Make Use of the Local Library

-No bargain-hunter should discount the value of a library card, which can offer a near-unlimited supply of books, movies, and music, typically for no cost.
+No bargain-hunter should discount the value of a library card, which can offer a near-unlimited supply of books, movies, and music — and all at no cost!
 If you're looking to save, head to your local library.

 Potential Savings: $25 a month, depending on how much you watch or read